operator-framework/community-operators/docs/testing-operators.md

 An `OperatorGroup` is used to denote which namespaces your Operator should be watching.
 It must in the namespace where your operator should be deployed, we'll use `default` in this example.

-It's configuration depends on your Operator supporting watching it's own namespace, a single namespace or all namespaces (as indicated by `spec.installModes` in the CSV).
+Its configuration depends on your Operator supporting watching its own namespace, a single namespace or all namespaces (as indicated by `spec.installModes` in the CSV).

-Create the following file as  `operator-group.yaml` if your Operator supports watching its' own or a single namespace.
+Create the following file as  `operator-group.yaml` if your Operator supports watching its own or a single namespace.

 If your Operator supports watching all namespaces you can omit the following step and place your `Subscription` (see next step) in the `operators` namespace instead.